 Introduction to Estimate Template in Excel

 The main use of the Estimate template is to prepare a document it tells us what the project cost estimate is, and then it is used to make the estimate ranges and the confidence levels.
 The Estimate should include all known assumptions, which must be included in the entire project’s cost.

 The Estimate template provides a huge amount of high level of information.
 The information must be in an organized manner that is constant throughout the entire document.
 It must be easy to read.
 And should be readable so that we can understand.
-It must clearly say what is the information in the project.
+It must clearly say what the information in the project is.
 Generally, the Estimate contains the WBS items.
-The items in the WBS must have a specific description.
-So that it can be understandable to others.
+The items in the WBS must have a specific description so that they can be understandable to others.
 The items which are used must be presented in an orderly way.
 These must be present at the hierarchy level so that we can easily identify the items under the specific department.
-The items which are at the top are having the highest cost and the work levels under it are low.
-This procedure tells us that the cost is made according to the workflow and the cost of the items in the market.
+The items which are at the top have the highest cost, and the work levels under it are low.
+This procedure tells us that the cost is made according to the workflow and the market’s cost.
 Due to this, we can easily know how the cost is estimated from the available items.

 Each item in the template must contain the information in the project’s Cost Estimate.
 The Estimate should include most information about the items and how the cost was made on the work.
-An estimate of the items should tell us how to calculate the estimate and what is the procedure that is used.
-It may also contain the information about the vendor quotes, is there any previous experience same as our project, unit pricing, salary rates, and all the other information that can be obtained from the estimate template.
+An estimate of the items should tell us how to calculate the estimate and the procedure used.
+It may also contain information about the vendor quotes.
+Is there any previous experience, same as our project, unit pricing, salary rates, and all the other information obtained from the estimate template.